GerardvSchie/OverlappingCommunity-NetworkScience/PyAlgorithms/README.md

 After following the steps in the readme and installing all the requirements with pip running should be done by running main.py from its own level

+The first time the plots will be empty.
+The plots are created from the information gathered by the previous run.
+So if you want to see the plots then let it run for a few minutes and run it again.
+Stopping the algorithm from running will **NOT** result in lost data from computations.
+The information is all stored in the output files.
+So the program will automatically continue from where it left off.

 **_Warning:_** Doing a full run will take a few hours, this is because the Omega Index computation takes exponentially long the larger the network gets.

 ### Output of the program